theglennewman/glens-stuff/notes/cygwin.md

 vim (if you skip vim you get vim-minimal as part of Base)
 ```

-The optional packages I don't necessarily need on everything.
+Optional packages I don't necessarily need on everything:
 ```
 fdupes (for finding duplicate files)
 ```

 ## Auto launch tmux
-Why I launch Cygwin I like jumping right into tmux.
+When I launch Cygwin I like jumping right into tmux.
 This will attach to a running session or create one.

 In the terminal launcher (I usually have this pinned to my task bar), set this as the Target:
 ```